sled-rs/sled-rs.github.io/performance.md

 Putting energy into reducing the complexity of your code will often make it:

 * easier for humans to read (hence faster for them to optimize over time)
-* easier for compilers to optimize
+* easier for compilers to optimize due to being smaller
 * faster to compile at all, resulting in a more responsive edit-measure loop, resulting in more optimizations per human time unit spent
 * have less machine code, improving instruction cache at runtime